 Back-of-the-Envelope World City

-1000 square feet per person, for an apartment with a large balcony, is very comfortable.
+1000 square feet per person, for an apartment with a large balcony, or for a home, is very comfortable.

 For 10 billion people to have 1000 square feet is 10 trillion square feet.